wpsight/wpcasa-list-agents/README.md

 **Please Notice!** This is an extension plugin and only works in combination with the [WPCasa Real Estate WordPress](https://github.com/wpsight/wpcasa) plugin.

 ## Demo
-Please feel free to visit our [demo site](http://demo.wpcasa.com/list-agents) where you can test the features of this add-on.
+Please feel free to visit our [demo site](http://demo.wpcasa.com/list-agents) where you can test this add-on.

 ## Support